AlbaXIII/sinking-ships/README.md

 ![Function lucid chart map](readme-images/function-map.webp)

-The first step of development of this project was to map out the functions that I believed would be needed to create a game with the scope detailed by the project outline.
+The first step of development of this project was to map out the functions that I believed would be needed to create a game with the scope detailed by the project learning objectives.

 With that in mind, the decision was taken early on to utilise the board package to simplify the process of designing the maps, and to provide them with a visual fidelity that I thought would work well for the user.